CHEX-MATE: New detections and properties of the radio diffuse emission in massive clusters with MeerKAT

-In this work, since we are interested in studying the diffuse halo emission, we used images at the lowest resolution (namely those with uv tapers of 100 kpc).
+The imaging was done with WSClean v3.4 \citep{Offringa2014} and with a specific focus on the extended emission.
+We first created an image with a uv cut corresponding to a physical size of 250 kpc at the cluster redshift to obtain a model for the compact sources.
+Then we subtracted such a model from the visibility, obtaining a source-subtracted dataset.
+Then, we produced low-resolution images using the \cite{Briggs1995} weighting scheme with \texttt{robust=-0.5} and applying a Gaussian uv taper in the visibility plane equivalent approximately to 50 kpc at the cluster redshift.
+For those objects showing a faint radio halo emission, we applied a taper equivalent to 100 kpc at the cluster redshift to increase the sensitivity to the diffuse emission.
+More details on the final images obtained are reported in Table~\ref{tab:radio_info}.

+In this work, the errors on the image flux densities take into account both the statistical and systematic uncertainty.
+To derive the latter, we exploited the data provided by the Rapid ASKAP Continuum Survey (RACS) at 1.37 GHz \citep{McConnell2020, Duchesne2024-RACSmid}.
+We compared the flux density values for the bright, compact sources present in our final images that were detected by the RACS observations.
+We rescaled our flux values, assuming a fiducial $\alpha=-0.7$ \citep{Knowles2022}, and found an average agreement within 6\%.
+Therefore, we considered a systematic flux uncertainty of 6\% for our data.
 Additionally, we performed a visual inspection checking for contaminating sources, both compact and extended.
-We searched for residual source emission due to poor subtraction, such as the emission from tailed Active Galactic Nuclei (AGN), and for very low (high) surface brightness regions clearly not associated with the radio halo emission (e.g. diffuse emission detached from the central halo, revived fossil plasma or cluster's sub-components).
-The detected contaminated regions were then masked out from the final image.\\ The results of the described data reduction are presented in Fig.~\ref{fig:RXimgs}, where we show both the radio and X-ray data for the new MeerKAT observations presented in this work.
+We searched for residual source emission due to poor subtraction, such as the emission from tailed active galactic nuclei (AGNs), and we also searched for very low (high) surface brightness regions clearly not associated with the radio halo emission (e.g. diffuse emission detached from the central halo, revived fossil plasma or cluster's sub-components).
+The detected contaminated regions were then masked out from the final image.
+The results of the described data reduction are presented in Fig.~\ref{fig:RXimgs}, where we show both the radio and X-ray data for the new MeerKAT observations presented in this work.